 Putting terminology management into practice

-EVS Translations works with global clients across all industries to ensure that their content remains consistent in every language.
+EVS Translations works with global clients across all major industries to ensure that their content remains consistent in every language.
 We offer:

 - Analysis of client terminology